 Some people have asked me why I have not written about this earlier, and the reason is because I was angry, disgusted and depressed.
 Those following me on Twitter have probably seen this, and although I have been discussing the issues with my family and friends who share the same feelings with me, I could not bring myself to write about it without using some kind of language that I’d rather not to use on the blog.

-The victim’s lawyer Abdul Rahman Al Lahem has been suspended from the case and faces a disciplinary sessions because the judge thinks that Al Lahem was using the media to affect the court’s ruling.
+The victim’s lawyer Abdul Rahman Al Lahem has been suspended from the case and faces a disciplinary session because the judge thinks that Al Lahem was using the media to affect the court’s ruling.
 Now how can the media be used to affect the ruling is anyone’s guess, but why should the judge be affected by the media might be something we should be looking at, because as far as I have been told, our right honorable judges are very wise men who claim to base their verdicts on Qura and Sunna, not some blabbering in the media.
 Anyway, it is not the first time that Al Lahem faces a problem like this.
 He has been jailed before for defending reformists but he continued his work as Saudi Arabia’s most important human rights lawyer.

 It is up to the appeal court now to confront this unjust ruling and finish the suffering of the girl and her husband who bravely stood up beside his wife.
 Otherwise, this case might require the interference of the king in order for justice and common sense to prevail.
 Let’s hope they will prevail in the end.